 - Postnasal drip, leading to throat irritation

-Based on your previous treatment and symptoms, our immunology team will determine which treatment option is best.
-The first line of treatment usually involved medication.
-In some more chronic cases when medication or other therapies do not prove effective, sinus surgery may be necessary.
+Based on your previous treatment and symptoms, our allergy and immunology team [link] will determine which treatment option is best.
+The first line of treatment usually involves medication.
+In some more chronic cases when medication or other therapies do not prove effect, sinus surgery may be necessary.